 Ramban: He mentioned fields because that is where most of the animals were kept.
-In fact, also those in the houses died as well, like it says (verse 6) "va'Yamas Kol Mikne Mitzrayim."
+In fact, also those in the houses died as well, as it says (in Pasuk 6) "va'Yamas Kol Mikneh Mitzrayim."

-As the Torah writes later (in Pasuk 20) in connection with the plague of hail (Refer to 9:20:1:1).
-The Mechilta applies it [also] to Dever.
-(That verse mentions also slaves.
+As the Torah writes later (in Pasuk 20) in connection with the plague of hail.
+Refer to 9:20:1:1.
+The Mechilta applies it also to Dever.
+(That Pasuk mentions also slaves.
 Perhaps it refers to Dever only regarding animals.
-Or, masters feared that also people in the field at a time of Dever are prone to die, so they entered also slaves into the house.
+Or, masters feared that also people in the field at a time of Dever are prone to die, so they brought the slaves as well into the house.

 Moshav Zekenim: This refers to something sudden.
 The animals were healthy, and suddenly they died.